psilva261/mycel/README.md

 # Opossum Web Browser

-Basic portable Web browser; only needs a Go compiler to compile, no C dependencies.
+Basic portable Web browser; only needs a Go compiler to compile.

 The UI is built with https://github.com/mjl-/duit